 What often happens when you expand because you want to expand is that you will end up with more debt, more complexity, more stagnation and more confusion.

 So those are false motives I’ve had to wrestle with and I’ve seen many other leaders struggle with.

-The truth is, I think we all want to see the church to grow.
-The question is why.
+The truth is, I do want the church to grow.
+Why?